Venezuela restarts crude blending after gas supply outage

 PDVSA did not immediately respond to a request for comment.

-The Petropiar crude upgrader, a facility near Jose that is part of a joint venture between PDVSA and Chevron Corp CVX.N and which also halted output last week due to the gas outage, had not yet restarted, the document showed.
+The Petropiar crude upgrader, a facility near Jose that is part of a joint venture between PDVSA and Chevron Corp CVX.N and which also halted output last week due to the gas outage, also restarted on Monday, according to a separate document seen by Reuters and a person familiar with the matter.

 The temporary gas outage at Jose resulted from a fire at PDVSA's Amana Operating Center (COA) in eastern Monagas state that authorities blamed on lightning.

-(Reporting by Marianna Parraga in Mexico City; Writing by Luc Cohen; Editing by David Clarke)
+(Reporting by Marianna Parraga in Mexico City; Additional reporting by Mircely Guanipa in Maracay, Venezuela and Deisy Buitrago in Caracas; Writing by Luc Cohen; Editing by David Clarke)

 ((luc.cohen@thomsonreuters.com; +58 424 133 7696; Reuters Messaging: Twitter: @cohenluc))